 The temptation to intersperse this entire article with puns is almost overwhelming.
 I could just wing it and beak-off about these birds all day long, but I really do give a hoot, and soon you would be talon me to stop it.
 Ok, settle down because that is owl you get. 🙂

-Keep reading to learn about 2 Types of owls found in Libya!
+2 Types of owls found in Libya!

 #1.
 Pharaoh Eagle-Owl

 - This species has a facial with a dark outline, a robust black beak, small ear tufts, and orange-yellow eyes.

 - Their coloring is spotted with dark brown, yellow-orange, and pale brown with less common creamy white spots.

 - Adults grow to between 18 and 20 inches (46 to 51 cm) long with a wingspan of 12.8 to 16.75 inches (33 to 43 cm).

 The Pharaoh Eagle Owl is primarily found in big, open spaces with rocky outcrops.
 They build their nests out of grasses and other plant materials in grooves in the rock.

 Your best chance to see a Pharaoh Eagle-owl is around dusk as it starts its hunt for food.
 They catch small mammals, birds, snakes, reptiles, and occasionally insects.
 To find their prey, they perch on a high rock or branch, listening and looking for any movement on the ground.